Which version of Azure MFA is right for my organization?

 What am I trying to secure?

-To determine the correct two-step verification solution, first we must answer the question of what are you trying to secure with a second method of authentication.
+To determine the correct two-step verification solution, first you must answer the question of what are you trying to secure with an additional factor of authentication.
 Is it an application that is in Azure?
 Or a remote access system?
-By determining what we are trying to secure, we can answer the question of where Multi-Factor Authentication needs to be enabled.
+By determining what you are trying to secure, you can answer the question of where Multi-Factor Authentication needs to be enabled.

 |What are you trying to secure||MFA in the cloud||MFA Server|